 NOTE: A student receiving financial aid whose GPA falls below a 2.0 a second time may be placed on No Further Aid.

-If a student is subject to academic suspension, he/she may petition the Academic Standards Committee to be allowed to register.
+A student subject to Academic Suspension may petition the Academic Standards Committee to be allowed to register.
 A written appeal must be submitted at least two weeks prior to the beginning of the desired semester of attendance.
-An appeal form may be obtained from the Student Success Center or the Registration Office.

 Appeals denied by the Academic Standards Committee may continue to the Curriculum Committee.